TracyLuu/template/README.md

-# Allied Moulded Enclosures

-### This repo is so I can track the transformation of the site and refer back to

-This is where I can track changes and revert back on a design or have some sort of reference to where it came from
+### This repo is where I can take note of the different layouts and/or changes made over time.
+I can track changes and revert back to certain aspects of a design/idea/implementation and/or have some sort of reference.